 The Common wasp (Vespula vulgaris) is found throughout the UK in almost all habitats, including woodland and urban areas.
-Known as the yellowjacket wasp in the USA, these insects are nicknamed jaspers in the Midlands, deriving either from the Latin for wasp, vespa, or from the similarity in looks to the striped mineral jasper.
+They are nicknamed jaspers in the Midlands, deriving possibly from the Latin for wasp, vespa, or from the similarity in looks to the striped mineral jasper.

 Wasps are magnificent architects

-In late spring, quite large wasps are seen.
+In late spring, large wasps can be seen.
 These are queens who are looking for suitable nest sites.
 These can be deserted mammal holes, cracks in walls or holes in trees.
 The nests are made from chewed up wood and wasp saliva which creates a paper-like material.

 At full size larvae spin a cover over their cell until they have developed into adult workers.
 These are the smaller wasps, seen later in the summer, who are gathering proteins to feed the larvae and sugars to feed themselves.
 It’s this need for sugar that attracts them to your jam sandwiches or fizzy drinks.
 With enough adults fully grown the queen can focus on reproduction and is then fed by the workers in the nest.
 Each nest may contain 5,000-10,000 individuals and is spherical in shape.

 In late summer new queens and male drones emerge from the nest.
 Each colony contains only one queen and after mating in late autumn the new queens overwinters in holes or other sheltered locations.
 Colonies only last one year and once the new queens departs all the other wasps in the colony die.